 Dr Richard Berkley

 Dr. Berkley has been a Partner and GP at The Orchard Medical Centre since 1995.
-Previously he went to Medical School and Post Graduate Training in Sheffield and qualified in 1991.
+He went to Medical School and Post Graduate Training in Sheffield and qualified in 1991.
 He has also gained experience from working abroad in India and New Zealand.
+Since 2019 he has been Clinical Director of Network 4 Primary Care Network representing over 68,000 patients in a group of 4 practices in Bristol and South Glos.

 “I am particularly interested in Cardiology.
-I work as GP with Special Interest (GPwSI) for Bristol North and South Gloucestershire CCGs in the field of Heart Failure, Hypertension, Cholesterol and Cardiovascular Risk management.
+Until 2020 I also worked as GP with Special Interest (GPwSI) in the field of Heart Failure, Hypertension, Cholesterol and Cardiovascular Risk management.

 “I like the broad range of medicine that you are involved with in Primary Care, dealing with people and not just the diseases they present with.
 I enjoy working in a big practice with a team of people with different skills.
 We work hard to try and improve access for patients and there has been terrific pressure and change over recent years.